llwg/lege/league.md

 # teamwork, lanes

-unfortunately, it is very hard to win a game without any help.
+unfortunately, it is very hard to win a game without performing or receiving any help.

 ## roaming
 roaming is when person from one lane leaves and goes to diff lane to help that diff lane kill someone.